SamirDanial/crypto/README.md

     ```shell
     npm run dev

-note. if you want to see the database in browser run this command
+5. if you want to see the database in browser run this command

     ```shell
     npx prisma studio